How to calculate interest coverage ratio and what does it mean for your property investments?

 Everything you need to know

-Interest coverage ratio options with MFS
+Interest coverage ratio options with Market Financial Solutions

 Most lenders do a rigid stress test and loan size calculation to ensure the rent far exceeds the interest payment.

-At MFS, we look at the rent income versus interest due over the initial 2 years of the loan.
+At Market Financial Solutions, we look at the rent income versus interest due over the initial 2 years of the loan.
 The rent is what it is, but it can create a higher interest cover ratio by deferring some of the interest due until the loan is redeemed (akin to using some of the equity in the property).
 So, our clients can increase their loan size as long as the resulting ICR remains 130% or more.

 Our underwriters take a commercial, fast, and flexible view to try and lend more than most.
 They can also take surplus portfolio rent, salary or consider the wider wealth position of applicants.